 Please note that we do not hold the following types of records:

 If you are researching maritime history or tracing your ancestors then we suggest you start by looking through our extensive online information sheets.
 These cover a wide range of maritime subjects as well as lots of information about the records we hold - and recommended alternative sources of information for records that are not in our collections.

-For further information on the library and archives collections see the Major collections section.
+For further information on the library and archives collections see our Top ten treasures and the Major collections section.
 We also have a series of topical Displays and online exhibitions, featuring highlights from the collection.

 We'd suggest that you check out the Start your search section where we'll explain what we can do to help.
 The Frequently Asked Questions section features examples of the service we provide.